map-ir/mapir-vue/docs_source/api/README.md

 ## Actions

-Asynchronous actions exposed via `GlMap.actions`
+Asynchronous actions exposed via `Map.actions`

 ::: tip
 [Map-promisified](https://github.com/soal/map-promisified) is used as wrapper around Mapbox GL JS methods.
-That library can be used independently from VueMapbox.
+That library can be used independently from MapirVue.
 :::

 ### `.stop(eventData?)`